-The business and financial worlds are increasingly dominated by chatter about a looming recession.
-It seems that everyone anticipates a market correction to occur sometime within the next six to twelve months.
-The timing and severity of that correction is anyone’s guess.
+The business and financial worlds are increasingly dominated by talk about a looming recession.
+It seems that everyone expects a market correction to occur sometime within the next six to twelve months.
+The timing and importance of that correction is anyone’s guess.

 Moreover, there’s a difference between a market correction, where values dip 10% from their most recent peak, and a true recession.
 To be considered a true recession, values will need to plummet 20% or more.

 So, is a real estate recession really on the horizon?
-It can be difficult to decipher between what’s real and what’s been hyped-up for the sake of headlines.
+Deciphering the difference between reality and hype created for headlines can be difficult.
 In this article, we examine 3 signs that a real estate recession could be coming.
 We also look at strategies to prepare your portfolio to withstand the impact if and when it inevitably does.

 3 Signs a Real Estate Recession is Coming

-While there are certainly some unique features associated with each individual recession (e.g., overvalued tech stocks leading up to the Dot-Com bust or the real estate debt bubble that preceded the 2008-2010 housing market crash), there tend to be a few key phenomena associated with nearly all of the recessions that have occurred since the Great Depression.
+Often times each individual recession has some of its own unique features associated with it .
+For example, overvalued tech stocks leading up to the Dot-Com bust or the real estate debt bubble that preceded the 2008 to 2010 housing market crash).
+There tend to be a few key phenomena associated with nearly all of the recessions that have occurred since the Great Depression.

 - Private-sector Economics Survey